Arab Liberation Army

 At the meeting in Damascus on 5 February 1948 to organize Palestinian Field Commands, Northern Palestine was allocated to Qawuqji's forces although the West Bank was de facto already under the control of Transjordan.

 The target figure for recruitment was 10,000, but by mid-March 1948, the number of volunteers having joined the Army had reached around 6,000 and did not increase much beyond that figure.
 The actual number deployed might have been as low as 3,500, according to General Safwat.
-Its ranks included mainly Syrians, Lebanese, Palestinians and a few hundreds of Iraqis, Jordanians, Muslim Brotherhood from Egypt and Circassians.
+Its ranks included mainly Syrians, Lebanese, Palestinians and a few hundreds of Iraqis, Jordanians, Muslim Brotherhood from Egypt, Circassians, and Bosniaks.
 There were also a few German, Turkish and British deserters.

 Disposition and control of forces

 The Arab League Military Committee, with headquarters in Damascus, was responsible for the movements and servicing of the Army.
 The Committee consisted of General Ismail Safwat (Iraq, Commander-in-Chief), General Taha al-Hashimi (Iraq), Colonel Shuqayri (Lebanon), Colonel Muhammed al-Hindi (Syria) and Colonel Abd al-Qadir al-Jundi (Transjordan).
-All of the countries represented related to King Abdullah's long-held plans to re-form Greater Syria.
+All of the countries represented related to King Abdullah's long-held plans to re-form the region of Syria.
 This Greater Syria Plan (Mashru Suriya al-Kubra) had been supported by the British Empire throughout the thirties and forties.